 Plans, organizes, schedules, and participates in the training and orientation of staff relative to the requirements and utilization of the integrated database management system.

 Performs related duties as assigned.

-A Data Base Systems Specialist is responsible for the integration of data base elements into a common system for the purpose of improving the efficiency of the data processing components related to applications and software systems and programming.
-An employee of this class analyzes many systems for discrete and common elements and integrates these elements into an operable system which satisfies the needs of all systems while maintaining the integrity of the data of each system.
+A Database Systems Specialist is responsible for the integration of database elements into a common system for the purpose of improving data processing efficiency and maintenance related to applications and storage.
+An employee of this class analyzes many systems for discrete and common elements and integrates these elements into an operable system which satisfies the needs of all systems while maintaining the data integrity and security of each system.

 A Software Systems Engineering Manager is responsible for managing the work of technical staff engaged in evaluating, installing, customizing, optimizing, troubleshooting, and monitoring the District's computer and network system software and Wide Area Network.